 Adduct Type

 The adduct type component is optional.
 Typical conditions for peptide ionization for proteomics generates protonated ions [M+H], [M+2H], etc, which are implied if the adduct type component is omitted.
 However, under some conditions other charged atoms convey the charge, such as the sodiated peptide ion.
 If the fragment ion is anything except a purely protonated adduct, it MUST be specified in the form [M+nA] or [M-nA] where M is the neutral fragment being annotated and A is the atom/molecule added to the precursor to form the ion, and n is the number of specified atoms/molecules added.
-If more than one kind of atom/molecule is added, it will be specified by [M+nA+mB...], etc. Some examples are:
+If more than one kind of atom/molecule is added, it will be specified by [M+n1A+n2B...], etc. Some examples are:

 [M+Na] denotes a sodiated adduct ion